jbarnes850/deephermes-mlx/README.md

-# DeepHermes-3-Mistral-24B MLX Inference
+# DeepHermes MLX Inference

-This repository contains code to run inference on the DeepHermes-3-Mistral-24B model locally using Apple's MLX framework on Apple Silicon devices.
+This repository contains a Python implementation for running inference with DeepHermes models on Apple Silicon using the MLX framework.
+It supports memory-efficient loading options and enhanced reasoning capabilities.

-## Overview
+### Features

-This project provides a simple and efficient way to run the DeepHermes-3-Mistral-24B model locally on Apple Silicon devices using the MLX framework.
-The implementation is modular and follows best practices for Python code organization.
+- Run inference with DeepHermes-3-Llama-3-8B model on Apple Silicon

-## Requirements
+- Interactive chat mode with history management

-- macOS running on Apple Silicon (M1/M2/M3)
+- Memory-efficient options (quantization, lazy loading)
-- Python 3.8+
+- Enhanced reasoning capabilities with DeepHermes's specialized thinking process
-- MLX and MLX-LM libraries
+- Streaming text generation

-## Installation
+### Installation

 1. Clone this repository:
 ```bash